F1rst-Unicorn/stocks/server/ROADMAP.md

 ## Version 0.6
 * 00018 : NEW  : First database access on new server causes exception
-* 00019 : NEW  : Split ansible script into setup and installation part
+* 00019 : DONE : Split ansible script into setup and installation part
 * 00017 : NEW  : Add integration test
 * 00016 : NEW  : Migrate from Jetty to Tomcat 8
 * 00001 : NEW  : Better logging, divide access from errors